omkarmoghe/Photon/README.md

 Photon's backend is built on a Python stack using Flask and MongoDB.
 The datbase is hosted on MLab.
 The iOS client is built on Swift and Objective-C.

 ### Building
+Install all the requirements: `pip install -r requirements.txt`

 Create a `secrets.py` file in the root directory with the following MLab database user credentials:

 ```Python